$500,000 cash bond set for Moren

 When asked by the officer to explain what happened, the complaint states, the woman had a hard time speaking about the incident.
 The daughter reportedly indicated that while her mother hadn’t been diagnosed, she suspected that she suffers from some kind of dementia.
 The daughter further stated in the criminal complaint that her mother was homebound, and didn’t speak to other people.

 Three days later, according to the complaint, the woman described the alleged attack to a different officer.
-Several suspected were investigated.
+Several suspects were investigated.

 DNA was recovered on some articles of clothing the woman was wearing and officers were able to collect DNA samples from people who lived in the town of Pelican neighborhood of the woman who was assaulted.
 On July 3 a Wisconsin Crime Lab report identified the person who left DNA evidence on the woman’s undergarments and shirt she was wearing at the time of the attack as well as vaginal swabs as Isaiah A. Moren.
 A probation hold had been placed on Moren June 13.
 After interviewing Moren, an arrest report was prepared.